coldfix/arch-setup/README.md

     ls /sys/firmware/efi/efivars

 If there is nothing here, you are booted in legacy mode.
-If you do not have another OS that needs to be booted in BIOS mode, you should reboot, set "UEFI/Legacy Boot" to "UEFI Only" and disable CSM support in your BIOS menu!
+If you have another OS that needs to be booted in BIOS mode (did you already install another OS?), take into account the additional steps described in [GPT-BIOS](https://github.com/coldfix/arch-setup/blob/master/GPT-BIOS.md)!

+If EFI boot is no problem, you should reboot, enter the BIOS startup menu, set "UEFI/Legacy Boot" to "UEFI Only" and disable CSM support!

 ##### Network